 It is also forbidden to drink wine after the afikoman, for several reasons.
 If one has not yet finished reciting the Hagada, he might become intoxicated and be unable to finish reciting Hallel properly; furthermore, by drinking an additional cup of wine, one will appear to be adding to the number of cups instituted by the Sages.

-Some poskim maintain that it is even forbidden to drink coffee or juice after the afikoman until one goes to sleep, because any flavored food or drink weakens the taste of the afikoman in one’s mouth, so just as it is forbidden to eat after the afikoman, so is it forbidden to drink anything flavored.
-To be sure, we drink two more cups of wine after the afikoman, but since these are part of the mitzva, they are not seen as weakening the taste of the mitzva.
-According to this, only water may be drunk after the Seder.
+Some poskim maintain that it is even forbidden to drink coffee or juice after the afikoman until one goes to sleep, because any flavored food or drink weakens the taste of matza in one’s mouth, so just as it is forbidden to eat after the afikoman, so is it forbidden to drink anything flavored.
+To be sure, we drink two more cups of wine after the afikoman, but since these are part of the mitzva, they are not deemed to weaken the taste of the mitzva.
+According to this view, only water may be drunk after the Seder.

-In practice, if one wishes to drink coffee or juice after the Seder, he may, as this is the opinion of most poskim.
-But preferably one should be stringent and avoid drinking anything except water.
-If one wishes to drink coffee so that he will be able to continue delving into the laws of Pesaĥ and the Exodus story, he may, even le-khatĥila.
+In practice, if one wishes to drink coffee or juice after the Seder, he may, as this is the view of most poskim.
+Le-khatḥila, though, one should be stringent and avoid drinking anything except water.
+If one wishes to drink coffee so that he will be able to continue delving into the laws of Pesaḥ and the Exodus story, he may do so even le-khatḥila.

 .
-According to Ha-ma’or and several other Rishonim, once the Seder has ended there is no reason to refrain from drinking wine, even if it will cause one to become intoxicated.
-Conversely, Mordechai and Hagahot Maimoniyot state that even drinking water is forbidden.
-Most Aĥaronim follow the opinion of Rosh and Ran that either out of concern that one will become intoxicated and will not be able to continue delving into Pesaĥ topics, or out of concern that he will appear to be adding on to the four cups, one may not drink any alcoholic beverage, including ĥamar medina (see section 13 above, n.
-10).
+According to Ha-ma’or and several other Rishonim, once the Seder has ended, one may drink more wine, even if it will cause him to become intoxicated.
+Conversely, Mordechai and Hagahot Maimoniyot record a view that even drinking water is forbidden.
+Most Rishonim maintain that the prohibition is to drink wine or ḥamar medina, lest he become intoxicated and be unable to continue delving into Pesaḥ topics (Rosh), or lest he appear to be adding on to the four cups (Ramban).
 Some poskim follow Rif and Mahari Weil, who maintain that one is only permitted to drink water, since water has no taste and will not ruin the aftertaste of the afikoman.
 Accordingly, Knesset Ha-gedola and Ma’amar Mordechai prohibit drinking coffee or other flavored drinks after the Seder.
-On the other hand, some Aĥaronim, including MA (481:1), reason that even according to Mahari Weil one may drink a beverage with a weak taste, and the prohibition is only on drinking beverages that have a strong flavor.
+In contrast, some Aḥaronim maintain that that even according to Mahari Weil one may drink a beverage with a weak taste, and the prohibition is only on drinking beverages that have a strong flavor.
+So states MA 481:1.
 According to this, the status of coffee requires clarification.
-Regardless, according to most Rishonim, one may drink coffee or juice, since these drinks are not intoxicating and it does not appear that one who drinks them is adding to the four cups.
-It is told that Ĥatam Sofer would drink coffee after the Seder every year. Ĥazon Ovadia 1:50 discusses this topic at length and rules leniently that one may drink coffee.
-According to SAH (481:1), MB (481:1), and Ben Ish Ĥai (Tzav 35), one should preferably be stringent and refrain from drinking coffee and flavored drinks, but they permit it when there is a great necessity.
-As I have written, if by drinking coffee one will be able to study Torah, he should certainly drink coffee, even le-khatĥila.
+Regardless, according to most Rishonim, one may drink coffee or juice, since these drinks do not intoxicate and drinking them does not look like adding to the four cups.
+It is attested that Ḥatam Sofer would drink coffee after the Seder every year.
+According to SAH (481:1), MB (481:1), and Ben Ish Ḥai (Tzav 35), one should preferably be stringent and refrain from drinking coffee and flavored drinks, but they permit it when there is a great need.
+As I have written, if by drinking coffee one will be able to study Torah, he should certainly drink coffee, even le-khatḥila.

-According to the custom of the Sephardim, who do not recite a berakha on the fourth cup of wine, one who wishes to drink water between the third and fourth cups does not recite a berakha on it (provided that he had in mind to drink water or the water was in front of him), since the berakha on the third cup covers the fourth cup and any other beverage.
-According to Ashkenazic custom, the berakha on the third cup does not cover the fourth cup; therefore, one cannot drink water without a berakha between the third and fourth cups, even if the water was in front of him, since we assume that when he drinks the water he is no longer thinking about the berakha he made on the third cup.
+According to the custom of Sephardim, who do not recite a berakha on the fourth cup of wine, one who wishes to drink water between the third and fourth cups does not recite a berakha on it (provided that he had in mind to drink water or the water was in front of him), since the berakha on the third cup covers the fourth cup and any other beverage.
+According to Ashkenazic custom, the berakha on the third cup does not cover the fourth cup; therefore, if he already poured the fourth cup, even if the water is already in front of him, he must recite a berakha (“she-hakol”) before drinking it, as he has already been distracted from the “ha-gefen” that he made on the third cup.